brunt-toast/watch-file/README.md

 dotnet tool uninstall -g WatchFile.Cli; dotnet tool restore && dotnet cake --target Pack && dotnet tool install -g --add-source ./src/WatchFile.Cli/bin/nupkg WatchFile.Cli;
 ```

+## Configuration

+Configuration is entirely optional.
+It's designed as a convenience in case a command's default are not convenient for your use case.

+Configuration is managed on a per-command level.
+The global command is configured by the file at `~/.config/watch-file/watch-file.rsp` (or `%USERPROFILE%\.config\...` on Windows), and sub-commands are configured by `.../watch-file.<subcommand>.rsp`.

+The configuration format is an auto-response file.
+This means that the content of the file is treated as if it was explicitly specified on the end of the command.
+Parsing is done with the .NET System.CommandLine parser, so the result may differ slightly from the parsing of explicit args, which is handled by your shell.

+To disregard auto-response configuration, use the hidden flag `--no-autorsp` on any command.

 ## Completions

 To enable completions, add this line to your shell's profile: